Transims: Input data

 TRANSIMS creates a road network, a transit network, as well as transit schedules in this step.
 Usually, street and transit networks are available from metropolitan planning organizations.
 Networks can be exported from other traffic analysis tools into a fairly simple tabular format to be input into TRANSIMS.
 Several features are imbedded in TRANSIMS to edit networks.
 It can make use of some common GIS tools and formats (shapefiles) with regards to network editing and visualization.
 It can also understand important geographic information systems, such as state plane system, universal transverse mercator system, etc.

 There are challenges for network data.
 Street network is usually available through public Census Tiger/Line, commercial NavTeq, and especially networks prepared and maintained by MPOs.
 However, many details that are not typically provided by common data sources are needed, such as traffic signals, turn lanes, etc. In addition, street network must be topologically appropriate, that is, connections between links must be consistent and representative.
 Transit network must be compatible with the street network layer.
 Data usually must be compiled from several independent sources.
 Buses are flowing with the traffic, therefore results may conflict with original bus schedules.

 Population synthesizer

 This step is to mimic regional population to ensure that demographics closely match real population, and that households distribution spatially approximates that of regional population.
-Detailed functions of the population synthesize include the generation of synthetic households from the census block group data, development of each household demographic characteristics (income, members, etc.), placement of each synthetic household on a link in transportation network (activity locations), and assignment of vehicles to each household (sharing vehicles and rides within a household).
+Detailed functions of the population synthesizer include the generation of synthetic households from the census block group data, development of each household demographic characteristics (income, members, etc.), placement of each synthetic household on a link in transportation network (activity locations), and assignment of vehicles to each household (sharing vehicles and rides within a household).
 Two types of data are applicable in this step.
 STF3 data is aggregate data describing relatively small regions named block groups, and PUMS is disaggregate data covering a much larger area and reduced to a 5% sample.

 One challenge for this step is the extrapolation of census data may not be accurate.
 Furthermore, additional land use data is necessary to allocate households appropriately to activity locations.